indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/DeployingVNFandVMWithinVNF.md

 ![deployapiculus](img/deployapiculus.png)
 ### Choosing a Root Disk

-When deploying a Linux VM in Yntraa cloud platform, selecting the right root disk is a key step in defining your VM’s storage capacity and performance.
+When deploying a Linux VM in Yntraa Cloud, selecting the right root disk is a key step in defining your VM’s storage capacity and performance.
 The root disk serves as the primary storage where the operating system and essential files are installed.
 You can choose from predefined disk packs or specify a custom size based on your needs.

 The following steps guide you through choosing a root disk option that best fits your storage needs and budget: